nbQA-dev/nbQA/docs/configuration.rst

 You can process markdown cells (instead of code cells) by using the :code:`--nbqa-md` CLI argument.

-This is useful when running tools which run on markdown files, such as ``mdformat``.
+This is useful when running tools which run on markdown files, such as ``blacken-docs``.

 For example, you could add the following to your :code:`pyproject.toml` file:

     .. code-block:: toml

         [tool.nbqa.md]
-        mdformat = true
+        blacken-docs = true

 or, from the command-line:

 .. code-block:: bash

-    nbqa mdformat notebook.ipynb --nbqa-md
+    nbqa blacken-docs notebook.ipynb --nbqa-md

 Shell commands
 ~~~~~~~~~~~~~~